- Images let your customer connect information with their lived experiences

 - Tap into your customer’s emotions for improved memory

-- Images allow you communicate key information quickly and effectively
+- Images allow you to communicate key information quickly and effectively

 In recent decades, the field of psychology has increasingly shed light upon the human experience of perception, how each one of us makes sense and respond to the world around us.
 The sense of sight allows us to assess risks and embed memories and information into our brains for quick and easy access.
 Visuals provide us with tools for a richer experience that goes beyond survival, it helps us create meaning.
 So why do we need to consider the use of images when it comes to creating our websites?
 At SeeThrough Web, we see more and more that establishing a brand’s identity is all about telling a story where our clients can find themselves and where they can identify meaningfully.
 Images allow us to tell stories that can do this in the most effective way.